Costlow, Gray Take Home All-Conference Honors

 In addition, two Colonials - outfielder Lauren Wilson and pitcher Kara Clauss - were named to the Atlantic 10 All-Conference Second Team, the first GW players to earn all-conference honors since 2008.

 In 2013, the Colonials again broke the program record for victories and posted the first winning season in team history at 27-23.
 GW challenged for the top seed in the A-10 Championship, and a school-record six Colonials were named to A-10 All-Conference teams, including pitcher Courtney Martin, who became GW's first member of the All-Conference First Team since 2007, while outfielder Autumn Taylor became the first Colonial to earn All-Region honors from the NFCA since that same year.

-Schramm took over the Colonials' program after two seasons as head coach at Queens University of Charlotte (NC) where she guided the Royals to a 53-49 (.520) record, back-to-back Conference Carolinas Tournament Championships and two NCAA Division II Tournament berths.
+Coach Schramm took over the Colonials' program after two seasons as head coach at Queens University of Charlotte (N.C.) where she guided the Royals to a 53-49 (.520) record, back-to-back Conference Carolinas Tournament Championships and two NCAA Division II Tournament berths.

-During her tenure at WJU, Schramm increased the team's win-loss percentage three years in a row, almost doubling the squad's wins from nine to 17 during her first year at the helm.
-Under her leadership, the team achieved the most regular season wins since the softball program's inception in 2002.
+During her tenure at WJU, Coach Schramm increased the team's winning percentage three years in a row, almost doubling the squad's wins from nine to 17 during her first year at the helm.
+Under her leadership, the team achieved the most regular-season wins since the softball program's inception in 2002.

 She was also an assistant coach at

 Schramm, a 2001 graduate of